Ingenious (board game): Basics

 The game can be played by two, three or four players, with additional rules provided for solo and four-player partnership play.
 Each player has a rack of six randomly chosen tiles which are concealed from the other players.
 The board is also made up of a number of hexagons, with the two outermost rings reserved for three- and four-player games respectively.
 The rules state that the youngest player takes the first turn, although where multiple games are played it is common practice for the first turn to rotate clockwise around the board in subsequent games.

 Tile placement

 Players take turns placing a tile on the board, scoring points by creating lines of identically colored hexes.
 On the first turn, each player must place a tile next to a different one of the six printed colored symbols on the board; thereafter players may place tiles on any free space.

 Scoring

+A player can score points in each of the six colors, tracked separately.
+For instance, a player's score may consist of four red points, seven orange points, one yellow point, etc.

-Scoring occurs from each of the two symbols on the tile.
-Counting outwards in a straight line from each of the five available faces of the two hexagons (the symbols on the tile itself are not counted), one point is scored in that tile's color for each identical symbol in an unbroken line.
+When a tile is placed, scoring occurs from each of the two symbols on the tile.
+Counting outwards in a straight line from each of the five available faces of the two hexagons (the symbols on the tile itself are not counted), one point is scored in that hexagon's color for each identical symbol in an unbroken line.
 It is therefore possible to score points on two colors by placing a single tile.

 Each player's score is public knowledge at all times.